preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 .. image:: automatic-archive-settings-new.png

 Select a property to base the automatic archiving on.
-(A common example will be Artcle Date).

-In the Publishing App Settings you can set up rules for automatic termination of archived pages.
-See the heading "Archive" on this page: :doc:`Publishing App Settings </pages/page-settings/index>`
+Furthermore you can set automatic termination from the archive, based on archiving date.
+You can find that setting in the Publishing App Settings.
+See the heading "Archive" at the bottom of this page: :doc:`Publishing App Settings </pages/page-settings/index>`